One half of the world cannot understand the pleasures of the other.

-She’s the woman of her house, totally against marrying ever but she likes to do everything else a lady loves to do.
-Being social and acquiring as much information as possible about people around her are two of her favourite things.
+She’s the woman of her house, totally against marrying ever.
+But she likes to do everything else a lady loves to do.
+Being social and acquiring as much information as possible about people around her are few her favourite pastimes.

 Many call Jane Austen’s Emma, a manipulator, that she plays with emotions and distinguishes between people based on their occupation and status in society.
 First of all, Emma was written with imperfections in mind.
 She’s not all sweet and angelic.
 She is a normal human being who makes mistakes and gossips around.
 It’s her shortcomings that make Emma so real.
 Secondly, we’re talking about 19th Century here, and this is a genre of manners.
 Connections were formed based on social status and family names at that time.

 In my opinion, Emma is a real woman.
-I can relate to her on many levels and the best part about her is that she’s interesting.
+I can relate to her on many levels and the best part about her is that she always has a theory to offer.

 All characters including the protagonist are pretty interesting, carrying a distinct trait of their own.
 Emma’s neighbourhood is a mix of a society where you find all sorts of tempers.
 I find it sweet that Emma and Mr Knightley stay unaware of their feelings to each other until very late in the story.
 Their relationship is a true, unfailing friendship that easily converts into a mellow romance.

 The story flows naturally in the beginning, although I do believe it could have been shortened.
 Jane Austen has a style, and that includes long, sarcastic narratives.
-It makes her novels (all of them) stand out and distinguishable from other forms of reads.
+It makes her novels stand out and distinguishable from other forms of reads.
 Still, I feel it could have been shorter.